hhzl/LearnWords2/README.md

 Note: If `lw.moveQuestionBackwards()` and `lw.moveQuestionForward()` are called repeatedly on the same question it has only an effect the first time.
 The next time `lw.question()` is called a new question is provided.

-TODO: Add more usage examples.
+TODO: Add more usage examples and link to the full API description.

 ## Input data